-How to Find Your Orphan Pages
+How to Find Every Orphan Page on Your Website

 This will move the pages most likely to be orphans to the top:

-To make sure our list is as comprehensive as possible, go to the time range at the top right and set the starting date back to a time before Google Analytics was in place, and click the “Apply button:
+To make sure our list is as comprehensive as possible, go to the date range at the top right.

+Set the starting date back to a time before Google Analytics was in place and click the Apply button:

 Now we will need to expand our list of URLs as much as possible.